Wantagh 9/11 memorial run raises money to send 11th graders to city museum

 Both Susan and Kyle participated in the race.
 Kyle, who also gave a speech beforehand, said he felt heartened as he crossed the finish line and saw the mob of people.
 Susan agreed.

-“It’s very hard, because there’s so many people here who were not alive, who don’t remember,” she said.
+“It’s very hard because there’s so many people here who were not alive, who don’t remember,” she said.
 “These events help remind everybody what happened.
 It made me smile to see the sense of community.”

-Ian Frazier, 16, a Wantagh junior, won the race with a time of 15 minutes, 38 seconds.
+Ian Frazier, 16, a Wantagh junior, won the race in a time of 15 minutes, 38 seconds.
 He intends on attending the memorial with his classmates, which John McNamara, the superintendent of the Wantagh Union Free School District, said will likely be in the spring.

 On Sunday, as the sun shone over Wantagh High School, he stood and watched people cross the finish line, some with smiles, some with grimaces.